justexo-hash/PulseMarket/setups/NEON_SETUP.md

 1. ✅ Your database is set up
 2. ✅ Run `npm run db:push` to create tables
 3. ✅ Start your app with `npm run dev`
-4. ✅ Generate a wallet, register, and start using PulseMarket!
+4. ✅ Generate a wallet, register, and start using Polymeme!

 That's it!
 Neon handles everything else - no server management, no configuration, no headaches! 🎉